MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > [!NOTE]
 > This parameter is a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
 You can provide a value to it (for example, `--mandatory true`), however, specifying `--mandatory` is sufficient for marking a release as mandatory.*

-The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of the app's releases are maintained for your end users. for example,, imagine that you released the following three updates to your app:
+The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of the app's releases are maintained for your end users.
+For example, imagine that you released the following three updates to your app:

 | Release | Mandatory? |
 |---------|------------|